 An amended version of that bill is now before the House.

 The bill unfairly singles out teachers, nurses, and public safety workers, but continues to allow deductions that go to insurance companies, big banks, and financial companies.

 Lawmakers pushing these bills have a clear goal in mind: to silence the voices of middle-class people.

 Behind them is a network of millionaire-funded special interest groups that puts corporations and the wealthy ahead of ordinary Pennsylvanians.

 It does not include any taxpayer savings, since payroll deduction costs nearly nothing.

-“This bill is just an attempt to silence working people by attacking their unions, and it shows a complete disrespect for working people and the unions that work so hard to speak out for them.
+“These bills are just an attempt to silence working people by attacking their unions, and it shows a complete disrespect for working people and the unions that work so hard to speak out for them.
 This is a bullying tactic.
 Period.” – PSEA President Dolores McCracken